nhsbsa-sabha/Greeter-kata/README.md

 # Greeter-kata
-It's a simple greeting app which sends a greeting according to timescale
+It's a simple greeting app which sends a greeting by taking input as name